gkarakatsoulis/NeoSpan/README.md

 To rank and evaluate the detected potential neoantigens, we apply spatial statistics, differential gene expression analysis, and comparisons/visualizations based on metrics such as affinity scores and the fold-changes.

 ## Features
 - Split/Filter the BAM file based on the regions annotated by the pathologist.
 It is strongly recommended to include normal (non-tumor) regions.
+This way, the non-tumor-specific mutations can be filtered out.
 - Create a -personalized- Panel of Normals (PoN) using the BAM file associated with the normal region.
 - Within each non-normal region, mutation calling (SNV detection) incorporating spatial and/or cell-type information (Modified, Region-Informed **SComatic** tool).
 The PoN created in the previous step is used for further artifact and germline variant exclusion.
 - For the non-normal regions, construct region-specific feature-spot matrices.
 Those matrices will not contain SNVs that appear in the normal region since they were removed in the previous step.